-This page contains the most important information for potential suppliers of aFRR.
-More precise and legally binding information can be found in the contract documentation in the Download column.
+This page contains the most important information for potential providers of aFRR.
+More precise and legally binding information can be found in the contract documents in the download section.

 See Conditions for participation in tenders for control energy.

-The documents required for participation in the tenders for aFRR can be found in the Download column on the right-hand side.
+The documents required for participation in the tenders for aFRR can be found in the download section on the right-hand side.

-The minimum bid is 5 MW.
-Bids in excess of the minimum bid can be placed in full 1 MW increments but must not, however, exceed the pre-qualified power.
+The minimum for the first bid per tendered product is 1 MW.
+The minimum bid for each additional offer is 5 MW.
+Bids in excess of the minimum bid can be submitted in full 1 MW increments and must not exceed the pre-qualified capacity.

-The tenders take place exclusively via the electronic tendering platform.
+The tenders take place exclusively via the electronic tendering platform of APG.

-Gate Open of SRR tender for delivery day D
+Gate Open of aFRR capacity tender for delivery day D

-Gate Closure of SRR tender for delivery day D
+Gate Closure of aFRR capacity tender for delivery day D

-Publication of results of SRR tender for delivery day D
+Latest time for the publication of the results of the capacity tender for delivery day D

-The following graphic also shows the process for a delivery week:
+The following figure also shows the sequence for an entire delivery week:

 The suppliers will be informed in due time should it be necessary to postpone or change the bidding period in exceptional circumstances.